What should I consider when I plan my trip?

 - Can I buy a banquet ticket during the convention?No. Tickets must be purchased before the registration deadline to accommodate the banquet management deadline.

 - When will I get access to the conference recordings?Conference recordings will be available to view approximately two weeks after the convention.
-You will access the recordings from your user account on the convention registration system.
-The recordings will be active until July 2018.

 - Can speakers see or evaluate my child?Families interested in professional evaluations and therapeutic services should make arrangements directly with the professional prior to or after the conference.